usgpo/cataloging-records/README.md

 - CGP MARC Record Sets, renamed to [CGP Records Monthly Files](https://github.com/usgpo/cataloging-records-CGP-maintenance-files/tree/main/CGP_Records_Monthly_Files)
 - [Online Version Records without Item Numbers](https://github.com/usgpo/cataloging-records-CGP-maintenance-files/tree/main/Online_version_records_without_item_numbers)

-LTS has retired the [Online Version Records without Item Numbers](https://github.com/usgpo/cataloging-records-CGP-maintenance-files/tree/main/Online_version_records_without_item_numbers) collection from this repository and will retire the [CGP MARC Record Sets](https://github.com/usgpo/cataloging-records/tree/main/CGP_MARC_Records) from this repository on June 1, 2023.
-Please see the [Retired Collections](https://github.com/usgpo/cataloging-records#retired-collections) section for more information.

 ## Collections List

 The twelve collections in the repository have been created based on various criteria, such as issuing agencies, publication formats, and topical and chronological coverage.
 All collections contain one or more of these resources: